These connection steps are general for Grow's integrations with databases, such as the following:

 - Password: This is the password for the read-only user on your database.

-Go ahead and fill in the fields for your database connector.
 (This screenshot shows MySQL, but these are applicable for any database connector in Grow.)